aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

-Whoops, now we also have to update our call.
+Whoops, now we also have to update our call in `ParseAwsKmsArn`,
-Since we return a `Result` now.
+since `ParseAwsKmsResource` now returns a `Result`.

 ```dafny